oryabkov/SCFD-all/CODING_GUIDELINES.md

 With C++11, constexpr is a better choice for some uses of const.
 Prefer enums to define constants over "static const int" or "define".
 Declared variables and parameters can be preceded by the keyword const to indicate the variables are not changed (e.g., const int foo).
-Class functions can have the const qualifier to indicate the function does not change the state of the class member variables (e.g., class Foo { int Bar(char c) const; };).
+Class functions can have the const qualifier to indicate the function does not change the state of the class member variables (e.g., class foo { int Bar(char c) const; };).
 Prefer "const int* foo" to "int const *foo" (same result).
 In C++11, use constexpr to define true constants (fixed at compilation/link time) or to ensure constant initialization.